 If the race sells out before the closing date a waiting list will operate - please contact David Newton at email@example.com

 Course map here

-Sunday September 16th 2018
+Sunday September 13th 2020

 The Ouse Valley Way is a long distance path from Milton Keynes to Kings Lynn, following the River Great Ouse.

 The route is nearly all off road - just a section on road through St Ives and again through St Neots.
-Most of the route is along scenic paths, which take you through nature reserves, pastureland and woods.
+Most of the route is along scenic paths, which take you through nature reserves, pastureland, water meadows and woods.
 Some paths are tarmac or gravel, most are grassy (and if the rain has been heavy, could be muddy).
 As befitting a route near the Fens, it is flat - the total elevation gain is 264 feet.

 St Neots One Leisure, Barford Road, Eynesbury, PE19 2SA

 The results will be on the race website soon after the race

 There are four sections of route guidance notes: